Scarfmonster/HiFiPLN/README.md

 ```bash
 python train.py --config "configs/hifipln.yaml" --resume CKPT_PATH
 ```
-You may leave CKPT_PATH empty and it will find the last checkpoint of the last run
+You may set CKPT_PATH to a log directory (eg. logs/HiFiPLN), and it will find the last checkpoint of the last run.

 ### Finetuning
 Save the base checkpoint as ckpt/HiFiPLN.ckpt then run: